raspberrypilearning/getting-started-with-the-sense-hat/en/step_8.md

 [[[rpi-sensehat-humidity]]]

-+ Create a scrolling text display which keeps people informed about the current conditions.
++ Create a scrolling text display which keeps people informed about the current pressure, temperature and humidity readings.
 You can use the scrolling text display code you created in the "Displaying text" step to help you.

 --- collapse ---
 ---